Lakhta Center

-The Lakhta Centre (Ла́хта-це́нтр) is an 87-story skyscraper built in the northwestern neighborhood of Lakhta in Saint Petersburg, Russia.
+The Lakhta Center (Ла́хта-це́нтр) is an 87-story skyscraper built in the northwestern neighborhood of Lakhta in Saint Petersburg, Russia.
 Standing 462 m tall, it is the tallest building in both Russia and Europe, and the sixteenth-tallest building in the world.
 It is also the second-tallest structure in Russia and Europe, behind the Ostankino Tower in Moscow, in addition to being the second-tallest twisted building and the northernmost skyscraper in the world.

-Construction of the Lakhta Centre started on 30 October 2012, with the building topping out on 29 January 2018.
+Construction of the Lakhta Center started on 30 October 2012, with the building topping out on 29 January 2018.
 It surpassed the Vostok Tower of the Federation Towers in Moscow as the tallest building in Russia and Europe on 5 October 2017.
 The center is designed for large-scale mixed-use development, consisting of public facilities and offices.
 First designed by British architectural firm RMJM, the project was then continued by Gorproject (2011–2017) under the main contractor, Turkish company Rönesans Holding.

-On 24 December 2018, the Lakhta Centre was certified according to the criteria of ecological efficiency at LEED Platinum.
+On 24 December 2018, the Lakhta Center was certified according to the criteria of ecological efficiency at LEED Platinum.
 In August 2021, Gazprom, formerly headquartered in Moscow, completed its re-registration process in Saint Petersburg.
 The new address of the company is at the Lakhta Center Multifunctional Complex.